Parma, Michigan: Nearby communities

 To the southeast is the community of Spring Arbor; northwest is the village of Springport; to the east is the city of Jackson and to the west is the city of Albion and beyond the cities of Marshall and Battle Creek, all in Calhoun County.

 Parma is on Old US 12, which today is known as Michigan Avenue when it runs through Parma (and most of Southern Michigan).
 Today, the village has two exits on I-94, which replaced US 12 as the primary route from Detroit to Chicago when the Interstate highway system was built.
 The segment of I-94 that services Parma was originally part of the US 12 bypass, a freeway built prior to the Interstate system that allowed motorists to bypass Jackson and Parma.
 This is the oldest segment of I-94, beginning at Sargent Road in East Jackson and running west to Michigan Avenue outside of Parma.
 This older segment of the road is identifiable by its median, which is significantly narrower than the rest of I-94.

 Parma is also located on the Michigan Central Railroad, which was historically the most significant and is currently the only railway from Detroit to Chicago.
 At one time Parma had a regular train station, but service was discontinued in 1954, and the old train station building was torn down.

 An interurban trolley formerly ran between Parma and Jackson as well.
 On June 23, 1923, the train derailed and slammed into the jail, which was destroyed and never rebuilt.
 The scene, which is still remembered by some older residents, was commemorated in 1999 as part of the elaborate "History of Parma" section of the playground at Groner Park.
 The interurban station serves as the current library.

 Education

 The Parma Union School District served the village and surrounding rural areas until 1957, when it consolidated with other school districts to form the Western School District.
-High school students from Parma therefore currently attend Western High School, which Parma shares with nearby Spring Arbor and the western edge of Jackson.
-The high school, along with the junior high and district administration, are located 3 mi east of the village of Parma.
-One of the district's three elementaries, Parma Elementary School, is located on the south side of the village, near the site of the demolished Parma High School.
-The other two elementary schools are in the Spring Arbor area.
-When Parma Elementary was first built (in 1952), the Kindergarten class met in the Masonic Temple in Parma until the school was ready to open.
-The school opened mid year so the Kindergarten class of 1952 also attended the first half of First Grade in the Masonic Temple.
+In 2026, Warner Elementary (built 1951), Parma Elementary (built 1953), and Bean Elementary (built 1960) were closed and consolidated into the newly built Western Elementary, which opened on February 3, 2026.

 Spring Arbor University is located about 6 mi away, while Albion College is 9 mi distant.
 Parma is also served by Jackson College, located approximately 17 miles (27 km) away.